Tuesday, October 30, 2018

 Right, I'm impressed

-The first thing that hits you is the tracker music which is stereo on the Atari STe and very nice.
+The first thing that hits you is the tracker music which is stereo on the Atari STe and nice (which is high praise from this chiptune guy).
 Why couldn't other developers go that extra mile?
-Anyhow, the aesthetics keep on getting better with superb in-game graphics: smooth scrolling across gorgeous landscapes with a wide variety of mutated monsters.
-The attention to detail is outstanding but animations are hit-and-miss because some are great whilst others are oddly void of any extra frames.
+Anyhow, the aesthetics keep on getting better with superb in-game graphics: smooth scrolling across gorgeous landscapes with a wide variety of mutated monsters all intent on killing you.
+The attention to detail is constantly outstanding but the animations are hit-and-miss because some are great whilst others are oddly void of any extra frames.

-Sadly, slowdown occurs when particular (ie, ginormous) enemies are displayed.
-I must admit that I'm disappointed they didn't also utilise the Blitter along with the DMA - that would have helped!
+Sadly, slowdown occurs when particular (ie, ginormous) enemy sprites are displayed.
+I must admit that I'm disappointed they didn't also utilise the Blitter along with the DMA - that would have helped with these sprites!
 Curiously, this framerate drop occurs for unanimated sprites like the Ceratopia which is surprising after battling a screen-sized skeleton and a squid!
+But who cares about a little slowdown, let's play!

-Anyhow, I can live with a little slowdown so let's check out more outstanding screenshots...
+I can live with a little slowdown here and there so let's check out more outstanding screenshots...

 Level three continues the theme but in the snow!
 That tank driver should have ducked down...